DimensionDataResearch/docker-machine-driver-ddcloud/README.md

 This password is removed once the SSH key has been installed
 Environment: `MCP_SSH_BOOTSTRAP_PASSWORD`
 * `ddcloud-create-ssh-firewall-rule` - Automatically create a firewall rule to enable inbound SSH to the target server?
+* `ddcloud-use-private-ip` - Don't create NAT and firewall rules for target server (you will need to be connected to the VPN for your target data centre).

 ## Installing the provider